Substance Abuse in Rural Areas

 Recently there has been a trend to co-locate or integrate mental/behavioral health services with primary care services.
 This approach could facilitate access to substance abuse treatment and reduce the stigma associated with behavioral health treatment.
 Also, the providers are able to network and work together rather than in an isolated environment.
 RHIhub's Mental Health Topic Guide provides additional information on this topic.

 Federally Qualified Health Centers (FQHCs) increase access to healthcare by providing primary care services for underserved rural and urban communities.
-FQHCs must also provide mental health and substance abuse services, either directly by a health center or by an arrangement with another provider.
-See RHIhub’s Federally Qualified Health Center Topic Guide for information on developing an FQHC within a rural community.
+FQHCs must also provide mental health and substance abuse services, either directly in a health center or by an arrangement with another provider.
+See RHIhub's Federally Qualified Health Center Topic Guide for information on developing an FQHC within a rural community.

 A successful program that might be replicated is Indiana's Integrated Care Training Program: Community Health Worker/Certified Recovery Specialist program.
 This program addresses behavioral health issues in rural areas by training community health workers (CHWs) to provide support services in a variety of settings, including emergency and outpatient settings.
 For a step-by-step guide to implementing a rural substance abuse treatment program, see the Rural Prevention and Treatment of Substance Use Disorders Toolkit.